Discounts Overview

 5. Delete: This button lets you permanently delete the discount record from Control Center.

-6. Mass Update: This button will update a list of discounts that have already been created in a go.
+6. Mass Update: This button will update a list of discounts that have already been created in one go.

 7. Manage Discount Groups: This button will help you manage (add, edit, and delete) discount groups.